CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

       :   }
 ~~~

-The example was encoded on the OSS Nokalva ASN.1 Playground and the
+The example was encoded using Google's "der-ascii" program and the
 above text decoding is an output of Peter Gutmann's "dumpasn1"
 program.